caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-09-path-transversal.md

 #  Path Transversal

 ## Description
-Path Traversal is a vulnerability where an application does not properly validate user-supplied file paths.
-An attacker can use sequences like ../ to move outside the intended directory and access sensitive files on the server.
+Path Traversal is a vulnerability that occurs when an application does not properly validate or sanitize user-supplied file paths.
+An attacker can use sequences such as `../` to navigate outside the intended directory and access sensitive files on the server.

 Example:

 ../../../etc/passwd

-This tells the server to go back multiple directories and read the system file /etc/passwd.
+TThis allows traversal to parent directories and potential access to system files such as /etc/passwd.

 ## Impact
 - Read sensitive system files